Materials for Hydro Dipping | What Can and What Cannot?

 For those products with the film patterns that don't need to be attached for long periods of time, you may consider skipping the process of base coating as a value of consideration.

-- If you want to know more about these and our other hot hydro films, please check the link below Water Transfer Printing Films
+- If you want to know more about these and our other hot hydro films or examples of cubic printings, please check the link below Water Transfer Printing Films.
+Or you can also read our blog Tips for Selecting the Right Hydro Dipping Film: Factors to Consider for Your Project and get more understanding about factors to consider for your projects.

 To keep updated about the latest news from the YHT, please follow us on our Social Media Channels: